 Thomas Bednar, a member of the class of 2015 from Chapmansboro, Tenn., will intern at the Bureau of European and Asian Affairs in the Office of Political and Regional Affairs in Washington, D.C.
 He is an economics and politics double major, with an emphasis in global affairs.
 The internship will give Bednar firsthand experience of the pressing matters that the United States faces in international affairs and expose him to the workings of the State Department, where he intends to pursue a career in international affairs as a Foreign Service officer.
 He is a Johnson Scholar, a member of the W&L chapter of College Democrats and a member of Sigma Nu fraternity.

-Christina Cheadle, a member of the class of 2016 from Escondido, Calif., has been selected through a competitive process to be a U.S. delegate to the 66th Japanese-American Student Conference.
-She will join 72 other students—36 Americans and 36 Japanese—at the month-long student-led program which will discuss Japanese-American relations.
-The conference alternates each year between Japanese and U.S. cities.
-This year it will be held in Des Moines, Iowa; San Francisco, Calif.; New York, New York and Washington, D.C.
+Christina Cheadle, a member of the class of 2016 from Escondido, Calif., served as a U.S. delegate to the 66th Japanese-American Student Conference.
+She joined 72 other students—36 Americans and 36 Japanese—at the month-long student-led program to discuss Japanese-American relations.
 Cheadle is an anthropology and art history major and her ambition is to become a curator of Japanese art.
 She is a member of W&L's Japanese Tea Society and event planner for Pi Beta Phi sorority.

-Betsy Cribb, a member of the class of 2015 from Charleston, S.C., will accompany Melissa Kerin, assistant professor of art history at W&L, to Tibet as her research assistant on the materiality of Tibetan Buddhist shrines.
-Cribb will collect information about devotees' engagement with the shrines through observations and interviews, analyze the materials used on the shrines and document activities at the shrines.
+Betsy Cribb, a member of the class of 2015 from Charleston, S.C., accompanied Melissa Kerin, assistant professor of art history at W&L, to Tibet as her research assistant on the materiality of Tibetan Buddhist shrines.
 Cribb is an art history and journalism and mass communications double major and a Johnson Scholar.
 She is a member of Kappa Delta sorority, a peer counselor and member of the Student Recruitment Committee.
-She also works in W&L's Communications Office as part of a student team that promotes W&L through social media platforms.
+She also works for wluLex, a student team that promotes W&L through social media platforms.

 Caroline Crichlow-Ball, a member of the class of 2015, is a double major in psychology and sociology from Austin, Texas.
-She will intern with Dr. Philip Pate, a forensic psychologist in Winchester, Va., who evaluates sex offenders for trial and conducts capacity interviews of parents whose children have been removed by Social Services.
-As a forensic assistant, she will conduct background research, review intake forms, observe client interviews ,administer and score psychological tests, review evaluations, write reports and communicate with attorneys and Social Services.
-She will also accompany Dr. Pate on visits to jails and to court dates.
+She interned with Dr. Philip Pate, a forensic psychologist in Winchester, Va., who evaluates sex offenders for trial and conducts capacity interviews of parents whose children have been removed by Social Services.
 Crichlow-Ball is a Johnson Scholar, a member of Kappa Delta sorority and a peer counselor.
 She is a member of the Student Recruitment Committee and the Student-Faculty Hearing Board.